-For further information about this type of abuse, see the Advice on keeping children safe online webpage.
+For further information about this type of abuse, see advice on keeping children safe online.

 Get in touch

-Find out more about the Multi Agency Safeguarding Hub (MASH) and remember, you don't have to give your name if you contact us.
-We will treat anything you tell us with the utmost confidentiality.
+You can also contact us or find out more at the multi agency safeguarding hub.
+You won't need to give your name if you contact us, we will treat anything you tell us with the utmost confidentiality.